Distributed Estimation and Inference for Semi-parametric Binary Response Models: Simulations

-For the smoothing kernel, we use the following function $H(x)$, which is the integral of the second-order biweight kernel function that satisfies Assumption \ref{A1} with $\alpha=2$:
+For the smoothing kernel, we use the following function $H(x)$, which is the integral of the second-order biweight kernel function that satisfies Assumption~\ref{A1} with $\alpha =2$:

-Throughout the experiments, we choose the parameter dimension $p$ to be $1$ and $10$.
-For the case of $p=1$, \cite{horowitz1992smoothed} suggested finding the optimum of SMSE and MSE by searching the optimal $\be$ over a discrete one-dimensional set.
+We choose the parameter dimension $p$ to be $1$ and $10$ in the main text and relegate additional simulations for $m=2000$ and $p=20$ to Section \ref{sec:supp-p=20} of Appendix.
+For the case of $p=1$, \cite{horowitz1992smoothed} suggested finding the optimum of SMSE and MSE by searching the optimal $\bm{\beta }$ over a discrete one-dimensional set.
 However, for $p=10$, it is not computationally feasible to search for the optimal solution via a $p$-dimensional set.
-Meanwhile, an exact solver of MSE \citep{florios2008exact} involves solving a mixed integer programming, which can be extremely slow for $m=5,000$, thus relegated in the following experiments.
+Meanwhile, an exact solver of MSE \citep{florios2008exact} involves solving a mixed integer programming, which can be extremely slow for $m=1000$, thus relegated in the following experiments.
 We would like to mention that existing literature \citep{horowitz1992smoothed,shi2018massive} rarely examines the cases of $p>1$ due to the computational difficulty.
-For SMSE, we use a first-order gradient descent algorithm initialized in a local region containing $\be^*$ where the population objective is convex.
-In our {\mSMSE} algorithm, we compute the initial estimator $\hbe^{\left( 0\right)}$ by solving an SMSE on the first machine.
+For SMSE, we use a first-order gradient descent algorithm initialized in a local region containing $\bm{\beta }^{*}$ where the population objective is convex.
+In our \texttt{(mSMSE)} algorithm, we compute the initial estimator $\widehat{\bm{\beta }}^{ ( 0 )}$ by solving an SMSE on the first machine.
+For the constant $\lambda _{h}$ in the bandwidth in Theorem~\ref{thm:normality}, we set $\lambda _{h}=1$ for all of the experiments except for Section \ref{sec:sensitivity} of Appendix, where we discuss the effect of $\lambda _{h}$ on \texttt{(mSMSE).}